 How to Request

-You can complete a Transcript Request form in our office in New Brunswick or at St. John’s University (St. John Hall, B36) or download, print, and complete the Transcript Request form from the NBTS website by clicking here (and bring or mail it to the Registrar’s Office.)
+You can complete a Transcript Request form in our office in New Brunswick or at St. John’s University (St. John Hall, B36) or download, print, and complete the Transcript Request form by clicking here (and bring or mail it to the Registrar’s Office.)

 Faxed requests using this Transcript Request form will be accepted as long as credit card information is provided for payment.
 The Registrar’s Office fax number is (732) 249-5412.
 We regret that requests cannot be accepted by telephone or e-mail at the present time (due to provisions of the Family Educational Rights and Privacy Act).
 We must have your written signature as part of the request.

 New Brunswick Theological Seminary will not under any circumstances release a transcript from another institution or any copies of that transcript.
 The transcript that we have was issued from that other institution as an official record of your enrollment and grades earned is used as evidence of the work you completed in order to make admissions and/or transfer credit decisions.
 To receive a transcript issued by another institution, you must request it directly from that institution.
 We suggest you plan ahead and always have several copies of your transcripts from other schools you attended on hand.